espressif/arduino-esp32/docs/source/esp-idf_component.rst

     extern "C" void app_main()
     {
       initArduino();

-        pinMode(4, OUTPUT);
-        digitalWrite(4, HIGH);
-        //do your own thing
+      // Arduino-like setup()
+      Serial.begin(115200);

+      // Arduino-like loop()
+      while(!Serial){
+        Serial.println("loop");
+        delay(1000);
       }

+      // WARNING: if program reaches end of function app_main() the MCU will restart.
+    }

 - "Disable mutex locks for HAL"

   - If enabled, there will be no protection on the drivers from concurently accessing them from another thread/interrupt/core
-    - "Autoconnect WiFi on boot"
-- If enabled, WiFi will start with the last known configuration
-- Otherwise it will wait for WiFi.begin

 Build, flash and monitor
 ************************

 - For both options use command ``idf.py -p <your-board-serial-port> flash monitor``

+  - The port is usually ``/dev/ttyUSB0`` search the active port with ``ls /dev/ttyUSB*``

-- It will build, upload and open serial monitor to your board.
+- The project will build, upload and open serial monitor to your board

+  - Some boards require button combo press on the board: press-and-hold Boot button + press-and-release RST button, release Boot button

+  - After successful flash you may need to press RST button again

+  - To terminate the serial monitor press [Ctrl] + [ ] ]

 Logging To Serial
 -----------------